postsolar/jump.kak/README.md

 ## Differences from existing alternatives

+- Handling of text with multi-byte (Unicode) characters
 - Dimmed text when entering jump mode (face used is configurable)
 - Highlighted labels (face used is configurable)
 - Jumps in both directions with single command